kongsubin/kongsubin.github.io/post/_posts/2021-04-24-database-sql-syntax-dml2.md

   - ##### ORDER BY

-    ~~~mysql
+    ~~~sql
-    "List in alphabetic order the names of all instructors"
+    --"List in alphabetic order the names of all instructors"

     SELECT DISTINCT name
     FROM instructor